Alexander Colour Theory

 The pedal knobs have the following functions when the sequencer is parked and are not controlled by the expression pedal:

 Adjusts the value sent by the Colour Theory to your other devices using MIDI.
 This parameter is sequenced.

 The main effect parameter of each mode.
 Pitch shift, delay time, filter frequency, tremolo rate, oscillator pitch, or PWM octave.

-Sets the blend between the direct and effected signal for the current step.
+Sets the blend between the direct and affected signal for the current step.
 Please note that the master Mix control also changes this blend.
 If the Amount is set to 100% but the master mix is set to 50%, the overall blend will be 50%.
-If Amount is set to 50% and master mix is set to 50%, the overall blend will instead be 25%.
+If the Amount is set to 50% and the master mix is set to 50%, the overall blend will instead be 25%.